mnindrazaka/mnindrazaka/content/react-hooks-flow.md

 #### 2. React Update DOM

-After React know what is the difference between component object and the DOM, React will commit that difference to the DOM
+After React know what is the difference between the component object and the DOM, React will commit that difference to the DOM

 #### 3. Cleanup Layout Effect

-At update phase, before we run layout effect, we have to cleanup layout effect by running the function that we returned at `useLayoutEffect`
+At the update phase, before we run the layout effect, we have to clean up the layout effect by running the function that we returned at `useLayoutEffect`

 #### 4. Run Layout Effect